 That solves our problem!
 With only s2 valid, when it goes out of scope, it alone will free the memory, and we’re done.

-Furthermore, there’s a design choice that’s implied by this: Rust will never automatically create “deep” copies of your data.
-Therefore, any automatic copying can be assumed to be inexpensive.
+In addition, there’s a design choice that’s implied by this: Rust will never automatically create “deep” copies of your data.
+Therefore, any automatic copying can be assumed to be inexpensive in terms of runtime performance.

 Ways Variables and Data Interact: Clone

-If we do want to deeply copy thein String’s data and not just the String itself, there’s a common method for that: clone.
-We will discuss methods in the section on structs in Chapter 5, but they’re a common enough feature in many programming languages that you have probably seen them before.
+If we do want to deeply copy the heap data of the String, not just the stack data, we can use a common method called clone.
+We’ll discuss method syntax in Chapter 5, but because methods are a common feature in many programming languages, you’ve probably seen them before.

-PROD: Check
+PROD: Check xref

 Here’s an example of the clone method in action: